1. The Indianapolis Motor Speedway is the world’s largest spectator sporting facility, with more than 250,000 permanent seats.

 9. The race is 200 laps over a 2.5-mile circuit.
 Three drivers lost the lead on the 199th lap — Robby Gordon in 1999, Marco Andretti in 2006 and J.R.
 Hildebrand in 2011.

 10. The closest margin of victory was in 1992 when Al Unser Jr. edged Scott Goodyear by .043 of a second.

 11. In 1936 Louis Meyer asked for a bottle of buttermilk after he became the first three-time winner.
 Since 1956, the winner traditionally drinks a bottle of milk in Victory Lane.

-12 A pre-race tradition (since 1946) is the singing of “Back Home Again in Indiana.’’
+12. A pre-race tradition (since 1946) is the singing of “Back Home Again in Indiana.’’
 In 1972, Jim Nabors (aka “Gomer Pyle’’) was a guest of track owner Tony Hulman, who — just moments prior to the opening ceremonies — asked Nabors to sing.
 Nabors had no rehearsal and wrote the lyrics on his hand.
-He has performed the song 45 times over 42 years, his final appearance coming in 2014.
+He performed the song 45 times over 42 years, his final appearance coming in 2014.
 Nabors died last November at age 87.

 13. 10 women have started the Indy 500, but Janet Guthrie (1977) was the first, qualifying 26th and finishing 29th.

 14. Danica Patrick, who has the highest finish for a woman (third in 2009), is the only woman competing in this year’s race after Pippa Mann failed to make the 33-car field during qualifying.

 15. In 1991, Willie T. Ribbs was the first African American to qualify, starting 29th and finishing 32nd.